Prajwal-Prathiksh/battery-logger/README.md

 - **Daily Trends**: Bar chart showing SOT for the past 7 days
 - **Suspend Detection**: Tracks sleep periods and battery drain during suspend

 > **Note**: SOT is calculated as a proxy based on continuous data logging.
-If the system is left idle with the screen off but battery-logger still running, it will count toward SOT.
+If the system is left idle with the screen off but Battery Zen still running, it will count toward SOT.
 The calculation assumes logging gaps ≥5 minutes indicate system suspend/shutdown.

 ## Manual Service Installation